Micro Master's Degree in Managing Employment Relations and Employment Law

 2. Understand recruitment and selection legislation in a country.

-2.1 Evaluate the principles of discrimination legislation in relation to recruitment and legislation.
+2.1 Evaluate the principles of discrimination legislation about recruitment and legislation.

 2.2 Critically evaluate the role of contracts in employment law.